 Harmonizes Goals with the Organization's Vision

-Performance reviews are a strategic tool for aligning individual objectives with the broader aims of the organization.
+Performance appraisals are a strategic tool for aligning individual objectives with the broader aims of the organization.
 Through collaborative goal-setting, employees and managers ensure every team member is geared towards contributing to the company's success, fostering a culture of ownership and proactive engagement.

 Recognizes Accomplishments and Fosters a Culture of Merit